The Oil and Gas Terminal

 Crude oil and natural gas liquids from ConocoPhillips' J-Block and Greater Ekofisk Area fields are delivered to Teesside as well as third party volumes from other areas of the North Sea.

 The plant includes a stabilization section, an NGL section, utilities section, crude oil and NGL storage tanks and a port of shipment.
 The oil and NGL from the Norpipe pipeline is fractionated, to reduce the vapor pressure of the crude oil, in the stabilization process.
-It is stored, ready for shipment, at the tank farm which comprises ten storage tanks each of 750,000 barrel capacity.
-The NGL is separated into methane, ethane, propane, normal-butane, and iso-butane in the NGL section.
-Methane is used as fuel for the plant, and the other products are cooled to liquid state and stored refrigerated in large insulated tanks prior to shipment.
+The stabilized crude oil is stored, ready for shipment, at the tank farm which comprises eightstorage tanks each of 750,000 barrel capacity.
+The NGL is separated into methane, ethane, propane and butane, with kapacity to also separate normal-butane, and iso-butane in the NGL section.
+Methane is used as fuel for the plant.Ethane and butane are cooled to liquid state and stored refrigerated in large insulated tanks prior to shipment.

 The suitability for deep-water quay facilities was one of the reasons why Teesside was chosen as the terminal site for Ekofisk production.
-The terminal has four quays for crude oil, one of which can also load NGL products, and three dedicated quays for NGL products.
-The crude oil quays can receive tankers of up to 150,000 tonnes d.w. and the NGL quays can receive ships up to 60,000 cubic-meters capacity.
+The terminal has four quays for crude oil (three currently in service), one of which can also load NGL products, and three dedicated quays for NGL products.
+The crude oil quays can receive tankers of up to 150,000 tonnes d.w. and two of the NGL quays can receive ships up to 60,000 cubic-meters capacity for some products..

 Gas Distribution Changes